Seveso disaster: Waste from the cleanup

 The waste from the clean up of the plant was a mixture of protective clothing and chemical residues from the plant.
 This waste was packed into waste drums which had been designed for the storage of nuclear waste.
-It was agreed that the waste would be disposed of in a legal manner.
+It was agreed that the waste would be disposed of legally.

 To this end, in spring 1982, the firm Mannesmann Italiana was contracted to dispose of the contaminated chemicals from Zone A. Mannesmann Italiana made it a condition that Givaudan would not be notified of the disposal site which prompted Givaudan to insist that a notary public certify the disposal.
 On 9 September, 41 barrels of toxic waste left the ICMESA premises.
 On 13 December, the notary gave a sworn statement that the barrels had been disposed of in an approved way.

-However, in February 1983, the programme A bon entendeur on Télévision Suisse Romande, a French language Swiss television channel, followed the route of the barrels to Saint-Quentin in northern France where they disappeared.
+However, in February 1983, the programme A Bon Entendeur on Télévision Suisse Romande, a French language Swiss television channel, followed the route of the barrels to Saint-Quentin in northern France where they disappeared.
 A public debate ensued in which numerous theories were put forward when it was found that Mannesmann Italiana had hired two subcontractors to dispose of the toxic waste.
 On 19 May, the 41 barrels were found in an unused abattoir in Anguilcourt-le-Sart, a village in northern France.
 From there they were transferred to a French military base near Sissonne.
 The Roche Group (parent firm of Givaudan) took it upon itself to properly dispose of the waste.
 On 25 November, over nine years after the disaster, the Roche Group issued a public statement that the toxic waste consisting of 42 barrels (one was added earlier that year) had all been incinerated in Switzerland.
-According to New Scientist, it was thought that the high chlorine content of the waste might cause damage to the high temperature incinerator used by Roche, but Roche stated that they would burn the waste in the incinerator and repair it afterward if it were damaged.
+According to New Scientist, it was thought that the high chlorine content of the waste might cause damage to the high-temperature incinerator used by Roche, but Roche stated that they would burn the waste in the incinerator and repair it afterward if it were damaged.
 They stated that they wanted to take responsibility for the safe destruction of the waste.